 I'm In School, When's The Best Time To Go?

 Worried about timing your study abroad (or ILP semester!) with BYU Hawaii's application process?
-There are plenty of ILP programs which fit into the BYU-H semester schedule.
+We've had a lot of students from BYU-Hawaii volunteer with us and make It work with their BYU-H semester schedule.

-All students have nine “on campus” semesters, which are broken up into Fall, Winter, and Spring, with a Summer break.
-You can choose to go year round and finish in three years, or you can have have flexible semesters by doing an off-campus internship or taking a leave semester.
+All BYU-Hawaii students have nine “on campus” semesters which are broken up into Fall, Winter, and Spring, with a short summer break.
+You can choose to go year round and finish in three years, or you can have flexible semesters by doing an off-campus internship or taking a leave semester.
 Both are great options while you go on an ILP semester!

 Your school allows you to have one leave semester (off-campus) without reapplying.
 Here's the annual leave semester form and more information about that policy.

-If you'd like to volunteer for an ILP Fall, Spring, or Summer semester, you're totally good to go as long as you apply for a leave semester.
+If you'd like to volunteer with ILP while you're still in school, you're totally good to go as long as you apply for a leave semester.
+Then it works for any ILP country and semester you want to do!

-You're able to volunteer in any of the ILP countries during Fall as long as you take a leave semester.
-ILP Programs for Fall usually leave late August or early September, and get you home before Christmas which follows the school schedule rather well.
+ILP Programs for Fall usually leave late August or early September and get you home before Christmas which follows the school schedule rather well.
 Score.
+This is pretty on point with the dates for the Fall semester at BYU-Hawaii.

 Can I Get Credit While Volunteering?

 Maybe.
-It’s an answer that doesn’t have a straight set of rules, but it is possible.
-Since ILP doesn’t work with a set university, it’s up to your university (BYU Hawaii) to determine if they’ll give you credit while you volunteer with us.
+It’s an answer that doesn’t have a straight set of rules, but it is possible and has been done before.
+Since ILP doesn’t work directly with universities, it’s up to your school to determine if they’ll give you credit while you volunteer with us.
 However we have had volunteers work things out before depending on their major, so it's worth a shot.

 What About Internship Credit?

-Your ILP volunteer service might count as an internship.
-Of course, talk with your academic advisor and career services and check things out before just assuming your awesome semester in Mexico or Thailand will help get your credit.
+Your ILP volunteer service might also count as an internship.
+Again, talk with your academic advisor and career services and check things out before just assuming your awesome semester in Mexico or Thailand will help get your credit though.

-For an internship to count at BYU-H, you need to have a declared major, and have a certain amount of credit hours towards your major, make sure the internship can count towards your major, complete a mock interview, and stuff like that.
+For an internship to count at BYU-H, you need to have a declared major and have a certain amount of credit hours towards your major, and there are a few other requirements.
 Read more about internship credit, restrictions and deadlines right here.

 Where Can I Learn More?